datalens-tech/datalens/README.md

 ## What's already available

+DataLens already supports a growing number of data sources, including ClickHouse, PostgreSQL, MySQL, YDB, YTsaurus CHYT, Greenplum, SQL Server, Oracle Database, StarRocks, Prometheus, Snowflake, and Trino.

-We are releasing DataLens with a minimal set of available connectors (ClickHouse, ClickHouse over YTsaurus, and PostgreSQL) as well as other core functionality such as data processing engine, user interface, and minimal auth layer.
-We are planning to add missing features based on our understanding of community priorities and your feedback.
+The project also provides the core functionality required for analytics workloads, including the data processing engine, user interface, and a minimal authentication layer.
+We plan to further extend DataLens capabilities based on community priorities and feedback.

 ## Cloud Providers
 Below is a list of cloud providers offering DataLens as a service: